-Indian workers reported that they gained more productive working remotely and not dealing with pronounced traffic conditions which could span three to four hours each way.
+Indian workers reported that they gained more productivity working remotely and not dealing with pronounced traffic conditions, which could span three to four hours each way.

 “Indian workers’ use of technology has accelerated since the onset of the global pandemic in 2020,” said Rashmi Kotipalli, principal research analyst at Gartner.

 Improved digital dexterity, willingness to use real-time mobile messaging and virtual meeting solutions, along with scheduling flexibility, led to employees experiencing an uptick in their overall productivity while working from home, – she added in a statement.

 Choice of location and flexible working hours are the top enablers for productivity in the hybrid work landscape.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The survey showed that Indian workers use real-time mobile messaging daily.

 Of those surveyed, 83 per cent Indian digital workers confirmed that they use real-time mobile messaging to conduct most work activities and prefer this tool over other virtual communication tools available when working remotely.

 “Digital workplace technologies have now emerged as the core components of the “new work hub” which represents an evergreen collection of cloud-based, personal and team productivity technologies,” said Kotipalli during Gartner IT Symposium/Xpo 2021.

 Globally, 60 percent of workers said they use messaging tools daily, including 50 percent using collaboration and storage/sharing tools daily.